frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 We may not be good writers now, but it\'s a talent and an influence that we can acquire with the passage of time.

 We also need to move other people to read, to get involved in influencing.
-In *The Forge*, we\'re told, "My child, your job is not just to save souls, but to bring them to holiness, day after day, giving to each moment---even to apparently ordinary moments---the dynamic echo of eternity (J. Escrivá, *The Forge*, Point 917).
+In *The Forge*, we\'re told, "My child, your job is not just to save souls, but to bring them to holiness, day after day, giving to each moment---even to apparently ordinary moments---the dynamic echo of eternity" (J. Escrivá, *The Forge*, Point 917).

 In every conversation, in every letter we write, in every response we make to try and influence public opinion, somehow we\'re giving to each moment "the dynamic echo of eternity."